Michael Bloomberg: Urban innovation philanthropy

 In July 2011, Bloomberg launched a $24 million initiative to fund "Innovation Delivery Teams" in five cities.
 The teams are one of Bloomberg Philanthropies' key goals: advancing government innovation.
 In December 2011, Bloomberg Philanthropies launched a partnership with online ticket search engine SeatGeek to connect artists with new audiences.
 Called the Discover New York Arts Project, the project includes organizations HERE, New York Theatre Workshop, and the Kaufman Center.

 In 2013, Bloomberg announced the Mayors Challenge competition to drive innovation in American cities.
 The program was later expanded to competitions in Latin America and Europe.

 In 2016, Bloomberg gave Harvard $32 million to create the Bloomberg Harvard City Leadership Initiative within Harvard Kennedy School's Ash Center for Democratic Governance and Innovation; the initiative provides training to mayors and their aides on innovative municipal leadership and challenges facing cities.
+Since its founding, 275 mayors and more than 400 top city aides have gone through the program, prompting Time Magazine to call Bloomberg "the nation's mayoral tutor".

 In March 2021, Bloomberg gave Harvard $150 million to create the Bloomberg Center for Cities to support mayors.